gimler/guzzle-docs/en/guide/service/creating_dynamic_commands.rst

 Response processing
 -------------------

-Dynamic commands can't perform any type of response processing to create more valuable command results.
-This means, for example, that the result of a command to retrieve a user will return a ``\SimpleXMLElement``, not a ``User`` object.
+The default behavior of a command is to automatically set the result of a command to a SimpleXMLElement if the response received by the command has a Content-Type of ``application/xml`` or an array if the Content-Type is ``application/json``.
+There currently is no support to perform any type of response processing to create, for example, a User object from a an XML response.

-Have an idea for how to make this better?
+Have a suggestion on how we could make this better?
 Let us know!